-The Honda Civic lineup offers a broad range of trim levels and body styles to suit a variety of tastes and budgets, and all of them are practical, economical, refined, and fun to drive.
+The Honda Civic lineup offers a range of trim levels to suit a variety of tastes and budgets, and all of them are practical, economical, refined, and fun to drive.

 WHAT IS IT?

 The Civic is Honda’s popular compact car.
 It was redesigned for 2016 in coupe and sedan form, and gained a 4-door hatchback body style for 2017.
-Trim levels differ a bit by body style, but mainly stick to Honda’s traditional LX, Sport, EX, EX-L, and Touring models.
-The base engine is a 158-hp 2.0-liter 4-cylinder that is offered in sedans and coupes.
-The step-up engine choice is a 174-hp turbocharged 1.5-liter four that is available on all body styles (it is rated at 180 hp on hatchback Sport models).
-The sporty Si models are offered only as coupes or sedans and come with a 205-hp version of the turbo 1.5 engine.
+For 2021, the coupe body style is discontinued, and the sporty Si trim level goes on hiatus.
+Trim levels ascend through Honda’s traditional LX, Sport, EX, EX-L, Touring, and Sport Touring models, though not all are offered on both body styles.
+The base engine, offered only in sedans, is a 158-hp 2.0-liter 4-cylinder.
+The step-up engine choice, offered both in sedans and hatchbacks, is a 174-hp turbocharged 1.5-liter four (it is rated at 180 hp on the hatchback’s Sport and Sport Touring models).
 Standard on most models is the Honda Sensing suite of safety features, which includes lane-departure warning, lane-keep assist, forward collision warning and mitigation, and adaptive cruise control.

-Regardless of trim level, the Civic has commendable fuel economy for its respective levels of performance.
-The base 2.0-liter engine is EPA-rated at 25 mpg city/36 highway with the 6-speed manual transmission, and 30 city/38 highway with the CVT automatic.
-The turbocharged 1.5-liter engine is rated at 32 city/42 highway with the CVT automatic.
-EPA ratings for the coupe and hatchback body style or the Sport and Touring trim levels are 1-4 mpg lower across the board.
-In Consumer Guide® testing, a Touring sedan averaged 33.8 in 60-percent city driving, a Sport Touring hatchback averaged 30.7 mpg in 55-percent city driving, and a manual Si sedan averaged 32.5 mpg in 70-percent city driving.
+Regardless of model, the Civic has commendable fuel economy for its respective levels of performance.
+The base 2.0-liter engine is EPA-rated at 30 mpg city/38 highway in base LX trim, and 29 city/37 highway in Sport trim.
+The turbocharged 1.5-liter engine is rated at 32 city/42 highway.
+The turbo 1.5’s EPA ratings in the hatchback body style or the Sport, Touring, and Sport Touring trim levels are 1-5 mpg lower across the board.
+In Consumer Guide® testing, a Touring sedan averaged 33.8 in 60-percent city driving, and a Sport Touring hatchback averaged 30.7 mpg in 55-percent city driving.

 VALUE IN CLASS

-In any of its numerous permutations—from penny-pinching commuter to satisfyingly spicy sportster—the Civic offers excellent all-around refinement, an engaging driving personality, and laudable real-world fuel-economy numbers.
-All the body styles are spacious for the compact-car class, but we’re especially fond of the sporty-yet-extremely versatile hatchback.
+In any of its trim levels—from penny-pinching commuter to the classier, sportier top-line models—the Civic offers excellent all-around refinement, an engaging driving personality, and laudable real-world fuel-economy numbers.
+Both body styles are spacious for the compact-car class, but we’re especially fond of the sporty-yet-extremely versatile hatchback.